-Cloudesley is a signatory of the Funder Commitment on Climate Change, which commits us to the following:
+Cloudesley is a signatory of the Funder Commitment on Climate Change, along with around 130 other UK funders.
+This commits us to the following:

 Funder Commitment on Climate Change

-Below is a summary of our progress in 2024/25, as well as some current plans.
+For details of our progress to date, as well as some current plans, please see below.

 Staff and Trustees have attended a range of related webinars and events, including on charity investments, buildings adaptations and net zero.
-Our Grants Managers have completed Carbon Literacy training.
+Our Grants Manager has completed Carbon Literacy training.

-Through our Church Grants programme 2020-25, Islington churches can apply for grants of up to £65,000 for sustainability and environmental works.
+Cloudesley is committed to supporting the Church of England churches in the Islington Deanery to reach their goal of achieving net zero.
+Through our Church Grants programme 2026-30, Islington churches can apply for grants of up to £65,000 for sustainability and environmental works.
 Over the past five years, 25% of our Church Grants funding has been agreed for environmental church buildings projects, such as the installation of solar panels, LED lighting and insulation.

-Since July 2023, we have been running our second Sustainable Church Buildings Project for churches in the Islington Deanery.
-The new project builds on the successful programme we ran in 2017/18 and has a £500,000 budget.
-The project includes a mix of technical support, non-competitive Small Grants and a Large Grants fund.
+Between July 2023 and March 2025, we ran our second Sustainable Church Buildings Project (SCBP) for churches in the Islington Deanery.
+The project built on the successful programme we ran in 2017/18 and had a £500,000 budget.
+The project included a mix of technical support, non-competitive Small Grants and a Large Grants fund.

 Sustainable Church Buildings Project: grants awarded